szstonelee/gointernal/slice.md

 len=6 cap=6 [1 2 3 0 0 0]
 ```

-NOTE: the result is differnet from example 1.
+The result is differnet from example 1.
 The last line output is [1 2 3 0 0 0] if compared to example 1's [1 2 3 4 5 6].

 Why?

-Because in f(), the _ptr is s changed to new array which is created by make().
+Because in f(), the _ptr in s is changed to totally new array which is created by make().

-But if f(), s->_ptr is differnt from a->_ptr in main().
-So the backed arrays are different if comparing a and s.
+s->_ptr in f() is differnt from a->_ptr in main(), so the backed arrays are different.

 In example 1, the _ptr in s and a is same, i.e. the backed array does not change.